Bruning Days 2022 straight ahead

 The weekend is organized by the Bear Club.

-A mix of clouds and sun.
-A stray shower or thunderstorm is possible.
-High around 85F.
-Winds light and variable..
+Thunderstorms likely this evening.
+Then a chance of scattered thunderstorms overnight.
+Low 64F.
+Winds NE at 5 to 10 mph.
+Chance of rain 70%..

 Thunderstorms likely this evening.
 Then a chance of scattered thunderstorms overnight.
-Low 63F.
-Winds NNE at 5 to 10 mph.
+Low 64F.
+Winds NE at 5 to 10 mph.
 Chance of rain 70%.

 BRUNING — Activities begin Friday afternoon and continue through Sunday as the community here celebrates Bruning Days 2022.